mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

 ---
-title: Behavior aspect
+title: Behavior Aspect
 tags:
 - aspect
 ---

-# Behavior aspect
+# Behavior Aspect

 The behavior aspect can be used for defining methods for the concepts of the language.